cprobbie/RefactorTask/README.md

 ### Prerequesite
 - Install [Microsoft .NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
-- An IDE that supports .NET - Rider was used for development of this project.
-You should be able to run with VS Code (with a few extensions: `C# Dev Kit` is recommended) and Visual Studio.
+- An IDE that supports .NET - Rider was used for the development of this project.
+You should be able to run with VS Code (with a few extensions: `C# Dev Kit` is recommended) and the latest Visual Studio.
 - Docker (optional)

 ### Command Line Interface